-In the midst of depression, it becomes progressively easier to forget about your positive qualities, and to accept the labels society puts on your symptoms: useless, weird, broken, lazy…
+In the midst of depression, it becomes progressively easier to forget about your positive qualities, and to accept the labels society puts on your symptoms: useless, damaged, lazy… “I hate myself” starts to feel natural.

 Self esteem is the sense of value we assign to ourselves.
 Having high self esteem feels like we are worthy of love and belonging.

-When we start to question our place in the world and in our own lives, we start to feel lonely and isolated.
-We feel like we don’t deserve space in the world.
+On the other hand, when we feel depressed, we question our place in the world and in our own lives, and we feel broken or unworthy.
+We start to feel different and isolated.
+And we feel like we don’t deserve to take up space.

-This is when the deepest self-hatred comes out — when we stop believing that we are unconditionally worthy of love and belonging.
-In this headspace, we spiral further into depressed symptoms and thought patterns — soon, our depressed selves feel like all we are, all we’ll ever be.
+Depression makes us believe the worst about ourselves, and the deepest self-hatred arises when we stop believing we’re worthy of love and belonging.
+In this headspace, we spiral further into depressed symptoms and thought patterns — soon, our depressed selves feel like all we are and will ever be.
+So we have to consciously challenge the messages our depression sends us about our worth.

 This is when the deepest self-hatred comes out — when we stop believing that we are unconditionally worthy.

-We forget there’s another way to be, and we give up: “I can’t stop hating myself.”
+We can’t forget there’s another way to be, and we can’t give up until we no longer hate ourselves.

 Low self-esteem (and maybe even depression) can often stem from deep-seated habits and beliefs, like those learned in childhood.